Evaluating Vision Foundation Models for Pixel and Object Classification in Microscopy: Methods

 We explore two different settings for pixel classification based on features from a foundation model: using a random forest (next paragraph) and DeAP (next subsection).
 We have chosen these methods to compare the quality of results, the label efficiency, and the computational efficiency of a well established classical ML algorithm with the state-of-the-art probing mechanism.

-In the first setting, we build on well established tools, such as ilastik's pixel classification workflow \cite{ilastik}, that compute pixel features via a filter bank and then train a random forest.
+In the first setting, we build on well established tools, such as ilastik's pixel classification workflow~\cite{ilastik}, that compute pixel features via a filter bank and then train a random forest.
 Here, we use the image encoder of a VFM to compute features instead of a hand-crafted approach.
 For training on a given image with labels, we first apply the image encoder to the image and then resize the output (embeddings) to a shape of $256\times256$ using AnyUp (see also Sec.~\ref{sec:any-up}).
 The labels are resized to the same shape.
 The (sparse) labels are projected onto the corresponding spatial location in the feature map, yielding a set of feature vectors and associated labels, as shown in Fig.~\ref{fig:random-forest}.
 Each vector has the same dimensionality as the embeddings.
 These vectors and labels are concatenated for all images in the training set and are used to train a random forest classifier.

-In our experiments, we restrict training to a limited number of labeled pixels to mimic interactive workflows where a user would annotate the data with sparse brush-strokes.
-To this end, we first extract all available feature vectors from the annotated pixels and then randomly sample a fixed number of vectors for training.
-Sampling is performed using inverse class‑frequency weighting to ensure a balanced representation across classes in the final training set.
+In our experiments, we restrict training to a limited number of labeled pixels to mimic interactive workflows in which a user annotates the data with sparse brush-strokes.
+We simulate these user annotations by generating scribbles as lines along an object's major axis, along with straight lines in the background, keeping all annotations at least five pixels from an object's outline.
+From these annotations, we extract all available feature vectors and then randomly sample a fixed number of vectors for training.
+Sampling is performed using inverse class-frequency weighting to ensure balanced class representation in the training set.

 During inference, the trained classifier is applied independently to all pixel features, which are obtained in the same manner as before, producing per‑pixel class predictions that are aggregated into a semantic segmentation map.